BartVB/autoscaler/cluster-autoscaler/cloudprovider/azure/README.md

 Prerequisites:

 - Get Azure credentials from the [**Permissions**](#permissions) step above.
 - Get the name of the initial Azure deployment resource for the cluster.
-You can find this in the [Azure Portal](https://portal.azure.com) or with the `az deployment list` command.
+You can find this in the [Azure Portal](https://portal.azure.com) or with the `az deployment sub list` command.
 If there are multiple deployments, get the name of the first one.

 Make a copy of [cluster-autoscaler-standard-control-plane.yaml](examples/cluster-autoscaler-standard-control-plane.yaml).
 Fill in the placeholder values for the `cluster-autoscaler-azure` secret data by base64-encoding each of your Azure credential fields.